Phacelia mohavensis

-Phacelia mohavensis is a species of phacelia known by the common name Mojave phacelia.
-It is endemic to southern California, where it is mostly limited to the San Gabriel Mountains and San Bernardino Mountains.
-It grows in the forests and wooded slopes of the mountains in sandy and gravelly substrates.
+Phacelia mohavensis is a species of phacelia, known by the common names Mojave phacelia. and Mojave scorpionweed.
+It is endemic to southern California, where it grows in the San Gabriel Mountains and San Bernardino Mountains along dry stream beds.
+The name P. mohavensis originally also referred to plants now treated as P. exilis, but the two taxa are currently recognized as distinct species, distinguishable by flower morphology and distribution.